Coconut Tree Dive Crew

 When Steve Vincent first arrived to Roatan aboard a cruise ship, he knew he had found somewhere special.
 Years later, he officially left the frozen tundra of Green Bay, Wisconsin, driving his RV thousands of miles south to the Roatan’s Caribbean shores.

 Steve is responsible for making the delicious pots of hot coffee in the morning, which keeps the dive shop functioning at 8am!
-In his spare time, Steve loves diving, playing with his dogs Boomer and Fido, taking people out on jungle hikes and pulling for the Green Bay Packers.
+In his spare time, Steve loves diving, playing with his dog Boomer, taking people out on jungle hikes and pulling for the Green Bay Packers.
 Read about Roatan’s premier dive crew

 Chucky washed ashore one fateful morning in 2007.
 His algae-encrusted hair, sulfuric stench, and hideous face made him the perfect fit for Coconut Tree’s shop mascot.